 Reopening of the municipal buildings

-As of June 7, our municipal buildings which include the City hall, Public works building, Municipal court and the Centre Culturel G.-P.-Vanier, will reopen to the public during regular business hours.
+Since June 7, our municipal buildings which include the City hall, Public works building, Municipal court and the Centre Culturel G.-P.-Vanier, are reopen to the public during regular business hours.
 The Bibliothèque Raymond-Laberge as well as the police station were already accessible to the public.

 Users are able to browse the library shelves to choose their documents, while complying with strict hygiene and physical distancing rules.
 It also be possible for residents with library membership to book a time slot to use the workspaces and public computers.